khaledgomaa/TopKPosts/README.md

 # TopKPosts — Real-time Top-K Posts

-This repository contains a **Top K Posts** service, designed and evolved using a **sliced, incremental architecture** approach.
+This repository uses .Net Aspire to build distributed system **Top K Posts** service, designed and evolved using a **sliced, incremental architecture** approach.
 The goal is to show how to start with the simplest thing that works, then gradually introduce more components only when needed.

 ---